cuatromedios/nequ/docs/backend_database.md

 |`npm run migration:create migration_name`  | Creates a new migration file |
 |`npm run migration:revert` | Reverts the last ran migration |
 |`npm run migration:refresh` | Undos **all** migrations and then runs them again|

+Entities should be added to `/backend/database/config.ts` to be able to use them inside modules

 ## Seeds